 - Instruction directly from the topic experts.
 All M.S. and Ph.D. level classes are taught by tenure-track or tenured faculty.

 - Small class sizes.
 Most M.S. and Ph.D. classes have fewer than 20 students.

 - Great facilities.
 All of our M.S. and Ph.D. students receive their own workspace.

 - A strong graduate student community with many academic and social activities.

 - Athens, Ga. has been named of America’s best college towns more than once because of fantastic art, great music, good food, and, of course, top-ranked college sports.
 Also, the cost of living in Athens is very reasonable, thus making it easier to live life comfortably on an assistantship or other financial support.

 - Did we mention the weather in Athens is nice and warm most of the year?
 No freezing winters with blizzards and months of snow.

 Learn more in our Student Handbook…

 You can download the most recent version of the EPIBIO Student Handbook here.
-Please note: This is not the final version for 2019, and minor edits may still be pending.

 All students must satisfy the requirements specified by the UGA Graduate School.